xiaohunying/notes/pages/aws-storage.md

 - Versioning-suspended

 ### Static Website Hosting
-Amazon S3 can be used for **static website hosting**.
-You need to
-1. The bucket content needs to be marked public access
+Amazon S3 can be used for static website hosting.
+It does NOT support HTTPS.
+The bucket content needs to be marked public access.
+It does NOT support Requester pays.
-2. Index document is added to the bucket.
-3. Add a bucket policy to allow the public to be able to reach the bucket.
-It also support redirect requests.
+- Host website: You need to add an index document the bucket.
+It is the home page of your static website.
+Add a bucket policy to allow the public to be able to reach the bucket.
+- Redirect requests

 ### Server-Access Logging
 - When the target bucket is for logs, the source bucket and target bucket should be in the same region.